dotnet/docs-maui/docs/user-interface/controls/tableview.md

 </ContentPage>
 ```

 The default `FlowDirection` for an element with a parent is `MatchParent`.
-Therefore, the `TableView` inherits the `FlowDirection` property value from the <xref:Microsoft.Maui.Controls.ContentPage>.
+Therefore, the <xref:Microsoft.Maui.Controls.TableView> inherits the `FlowDirection` property value from the <xref:Microsoft.Maui.Controls.ContentPage>.